oliverdougherC/BetterVMAF/README.md

 4. The first time you run the app, you'll need to:
    - Open the app
    - Select "Done" on the security pop-up
-   - Naviagte to System Settings > Security and Privacy
+   - Navigate to System Settings > Security and Privacy
    - Scroll down to the "Security" section
    - Press "Open Anyway" next to the Better VMAF warning
-   - Provide your fingerprint or adminstator password
+   - Provide your fingerprint or administrator password

 This is necessary because the app is not signed with an Apple Developer ID.
 You only need to do this once.